-A more recent trend on today’s vehicles is to use either direction tires, or staggered wheel sizes.
-In response the Tire & Rim Association has developed two acceptable rotational patterns.
+A more recent trend in today’s vehicles is to use either direction tires or staggered wheel sizes.
+In response, the Tire & Rim Association has developed two acceptable rotational patterns.
 It is important to note that neither pattern provides even wear unless the tire is dismounted, remounted, and balanced.
 Figure D illustrates the pattern for vehicles with the same size directional tires at all four corners.
 And figure E illustrates the pattern staggered wheel size with non-directional tires.

 While most vehicles do not come with five full-sized wheels, some still do.
 Vehicles like the Jeep Wrangler come with five full-sized tires, and matching wheels.
 You may want to rotate all five of them.
 If so you should follow figures F and G.

 If you drive a vehicle with a dual rear axle, or dually, it is still important to rotate your tires.
 When you hit your service interval you will want to inspect the wear of your vehicles so that you choose the correct pattern.
 Duallies are often used for many different kinds of jobs, and therefore are subjected to many different stresses.
 Each vehicle will wear differently dependant on road conditions and the use of the vehicle.
 In figure H you will see the four generally accepted patterns of rotation.
 As always check with your vehicle's owners manual for guidance.